 If you’re familiar with only one kind of knee injury, chances are the one you’ve heard of is a torn ACL – especially if you’re a sports fan or an athlete.
 But what exactly is the ACL, and how does it get torn?

 “ACL” stands for “anterior cruciate ligament.”
-There are two cruciate ligaments, and they run diagonally through the middle of the knee in a cross shape (“cruciate” and “cross” come from the same Latin root that gives us the word “crucifix”).
+There are two cruciate ligaments, and they run diagonally through the middle of the knee in a cross shape.
 The posterior cruciate ligament (PCL) connects in the back of the knee, and the anterior cruciate ligament connects to the front.

 Together, these two ligaments control the back and forth motion of your knee.
 Specifically, the ACL prevents your tibia (the larger bone in your lower leg) from sliding out in front of your femur (your thigh bone), and stabilizes the joint so it does not rotate too much.
 In addition to the ACL and PCL, ligaments running along the outer side of your knee and the inner side help to ensure your knee only bends in the direction it is meant to.

 So how does the ACL get injured?

 Changing direction rapidly, stopping suddenly, slowing down while running, landing from a jump incorrectly, and direct collision or other forceful contact are the most common culprits.
 If you think about the types of moves you see happening in sports such as football and skiing, it’s not surprising that the knee – and the ACL specifically – can become quite vulnerable to injury-causing sudden stress.
 Yet even something as “non-athletic” as a toddler falling on a parent’s outstretched leg can result in a torn ACL.